-We propose the following actions are implemented across Macquarie Park:
+We proposed the following actions are implemented across Macquarie Park Corridor:

-4.1 Implement slow and low speed limits across Macquarie Park.

-4.2 Enhance lighting, signage and activity at ground level in new and existing public spaces to keep 'eyes on the ground' at all times of the day.

-4.3 Improve Waterloo Road as a pedestrian connector between neighbourhoods.

-4.4 Continue to incentivise private development to provide 20m and 14.5m wide streets and 8m wide footpaths.
+- 4.1 Implement slow and low speed limits across Macquarie Park. - 4.2 Enhance lighting, signage, clear sightlines of pedestrian and cycle networks through building design, and activity at ground level and new and existing public spaces to keep 'eyes on the ground' at all times of the day. - 4.3 Improve Waterloo Road as a pedestrian connector between neighbourhoods. - 4.4 Continue to incentivise private development to provide 20m and 14.5m wide streets and 8m wide pedestrian links, including separate pathways and cycleways for pedestrians and cyclists, integrated with green infrastructure where possible.